Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Chiffon is the single best fabric for beach weddings because it breathes in heat, dries quickly from sea spray, and doesn’t trap sand.
 But it’s not your only option.

-According to Azazie’s fabric guide, chiffon suits tropical conditions above 80°F, offering extreme breathability and rapid drying.
+Azazie’s fabric guide confirms that chiffon suits tropical conditions above 80°F, offering extreme breathability and rapid drying.
 The same source notes that smooth-surfaced fabrics like lightweight satin and crepe reduce sand adhesion by up to 80% compared to textured surfaces like deep lace or heavy beading.

 Here’s a quick fabric breakdown: